mayahq/flatland/README.md

 node to node in the form of this message : `{'position': (49.00,39.00), 'theta':
 0.0}` .
 Flatland programs are data processing "factories" of connected components that just mutate and pass on the state passed to them.
-6. **Built-in Data Augmentation** : Flatland has built-in data augmentation - plug any flow program into the `flatland-augment` CLI to generate random variations of it for training purposes.
+6. **Built-in Data Augmentation** : plug any flow program into the `flatland-augment` CLI to create variations for training purposes.
 7. **Benchmarks** : Flatland allows measurement of generalization index (g-index), hence different intelligence systems can be compared viz a viz how efficiently they can convert previous knowledge and experience into performance on an unknown image.

 ### Syntax